 We know that occupational segregation is a factor; we have a predominately male workforce within our maintenance and repairs services.
 The care sector in which we operate has a high number of female employees.

-Tackling the gender pay gap will require a long-term, sustained approach and we understand that the gender balance within our service areas won't change overnight.
-Our gender pay at the Group has moved in the right direction but we need to focus on eliminating barriers for our people and to understand the challenges we face so we can create a diverse and inclusive culture.
+For these reasons, tackling the gender pay gap will require a long-term, sustained approach and we are committed to eliminating barriers for our people so we can create a diverse and inclusive culture.